nuxt/website-v2/content/fr/guides/directory-structure/static.md

 ### Préfixe des ressources statique

-If you deploy Nuxt.js to a subfolder, e.g. `/blog/`, the router base will be added to the static asset path by default.
-If you want to disable this behavior, you can set `static.prefix` to false in the `nuxt.config.js`.
 Si vous déployez Nuxt.js dans un sous-dossier, par exemple `/blog/`, la base du routeur sera ajoutée par défaut au chemin de la ressource statique.
 Si vous voulez désactiver ce comportement, vous pouvez mettre `static.prefix` à `false` dans le `nuxt.config.js`.

 ```js